 In 2014 OCED began the process for updating the county-wide affordable needs assessment.
-The previous one was completed in 2007, before the housing boom, bust and recovery. czb consultants conducted interviews, surveys, and extensive data analysis resulting in Housing Affordability and Economic Equity Analysis.
+The previous one was completed in 2007, before the housing boom, bust and recovery, resulting in the Housing Affordability and Economic Equity Analysis.

 What is Affordable Housing?